Phlebotomy Technician Program:

 (40 hours) - Externship

 To meet Phlebotomy Program course completion requirements, student must complete a total of (40) hours externship time scheduled and approved by school.
 Each student must meet the minimal California requirements for the clinical portion of the phlebotomy course.
 Externship placement is scheduled by the Admissions office once student successfully completes the didactic portion of the program, passes the National Exam and completes a current skills lab verification form after didactic.
 Students that get placed for an externship will be charged an externship clearance fee of $250.00 (Effective 8/2019) will be increased to $450.00 for all 2021 programs.
-Fee is due at the time of confirmed externship.
+Fee is due at the time of confirmed externship date.

 Students must successful performance the minimum during externship: